 Tanabata: The Night When Love Prevails

-"True love stories never have endings," American writer Richard Bach once said, and nothing can be more true when it comes to Tanabata.
-A romantic legend, the story of Japan's best known lovers has endured for centuries and this year again, we celebrate romance — or the one night when love prevails.
+"True love stories never have endings," American writer Richard Bach once said, and no other words could ever describe the essence of Tanabata, one of Japan's most beautiful summer festivals.
+A romantic legend, the story of Japan's best-known lovers has endured for centuries and this year again, we celebrate romance — on this one very night when love prevails.

 One of the most famous summer festivals in Japan, Tanabata, usually celebrated on July 7, literally means the “seventh night.”
 Known as the Star Festival, it is one of the many Japanese festivals originating from China and has been celebrated in Japan since the 700s.

 Though there are a few variations about the origins of Tanabata, all revolve around two lovers who have to cross galaxies to be with each other only for one single night each year.

 The legend goes that Orihime (a weaving princess) and Hikoboshi (a cowherd), met and fell truly, madly, deeply in love with each other and eventually tied the knot.
 But, love — being the only thing on their minds — shifted their attention from work to each other, making them (in the eyes ot the others) lazy and demotivated.
 Orihime’s father, the king of the heavens, furious at their negligence of other important affairs, separated them, sending the two to the opposite sides of the Milky Way.
 Orihime became the star Vega and Hikoboshi, the star Altair.

 Heartbroken Orihime cried her heart out day and night — which didn’t help much in getting her back on track, as her father had hoped.
 Moved by Orihime’s tears, the king agreed to allow the couple to meet only once a year — on July 7.
 And that is how Tanabata was born.

 Tanabata Celebrations & Festivals